 In Virginia, the doctrine of contributory negligence is applied in medical malpractice lawsuits.
 In most malpractice suits, the plaintiff’s negligence is not at issue.
 But if a Virginia plaintiff is found to have contributed to their own injuries in any way, they are barred from recovering any damages.
 In other words, if the plaintiff is deemed to have played a role in causing their own harm, they are not entitled to any compensation.

-For example, if a patient fails to follow post-operative instructions provided by their doctor, and as a result, suffers additional harm, they may be found to have contributed to their own injuries.
+For example, if a patient fails to follow post-operative instructions provided by their doctor and, as a result, suffers additional harm, they may be found to have contributed to their own injuries.
 If this happens, the patient would be barred from recovering damages in a medical malpractice lawsuit.

 But this does not apply to the plaintiff’s conduct unrelated to the care.
-So if the plainitff gets drunk and gets injured in a car accident and the surgeon makes a mistake in treating his broken leg, the doctor cannot allege the contributory negligence was being a moron and drinking and driving in the first place.
+So if the plaintiff gets drunk and gets injured in a car accident and the surgeon makes a mistake in treating his broken leg, the doctor cannot allege the contributory negligence was being a moron and drinking and driving in the first place.

 Virginia Loss of Chance Doctrine

 The old malpractice law was that doctors could only be held responsible in court for their negligence if it was a substantial factor in the injury or death.
-Under the “loss of chance” doctrine, a doctor can be liable if his failure to diagnose reduced the patient’s chance of survival.
+Under the “loss of chance” doctrine, a doctor can be liable if his failure to diagnose reduces the patient’s chance of survival.

 Litigating Medical Malpractice Cases in Virginia

 The three plaintiff-friendly areas in Virginia are: (1) Northern Virginia outside of DC, (2) Richmond, and (2) the Norfolk area.
-Northern Virginia refers to the areas just across the Potomac river from Washington, DC, which includes Fairfax County, Arlington, and Alexandria.
+Northern Virginia refers to the areas just across the Potomac River from Washington, DC, which includes Fairfax County, Arlington, and Alexandria.
 Richmond is in Henrico County.
-Most of the medical malpractice cases in Virginia are filed in these 3 regions, partly because they account for such a large portion of the population.
+Most of the medical malpractice cases in Virginia are filed in these three regions, partly because they account for such a large portion of the population.

 Contact Us About Virginia Medical Malpractice